overwolf/overwolf.github.io/docs/topics/users-and-permissions.md

 ## Login to the developers console

-After logging to the [Overwolf developers console](https://console.overwolf.com/), navigate to "Users and Permissions":
+After logging to the [Overwolf developers console](https://console.overwolf.com/), navigate to "Settings" - "Users and Permissions":

 ![login](../assets/dev-console/users-and-permissions/login.png)